int-brain-lab/paper-brain-wide-map/brainwidemap/decoding/README.md

 ## Check decoding

 Did any decoding jobs cancel (e.g. due to time limit) or did any jobs contain regression convergence errors?
 This information is in the slurm error files.
-Running
+Run
 ```
 python 03b_check_convergence.py job_name
 ```
-where job_name is the error file prefix used in the previous step, will read all of these files and list the cancellations or convergence error warnings in the command line.
+(where job_name is the error file prefix used in the previous step) to read all of these files and list the cancellations or convergence error warnings in the command line.
 Error files are found by matching the regex `job_name+".*err"`.
 If there are cancellations, read the corresponding error/output files and see why.
 If it is due to time, simply repeat the previous step -- completed session/regions will be skipped and time will be used on the remaining session/regions.
-This is typically necessary for wheel-speed decoding on my cluster which has a max time limit of 48 hours.
+This is typically necessary for wheel-speed decoding on my (Brandon Benson) cluster which has a max time limit of 48 hours.

-There is not a slurm file to submit this job because it is most useful to run on your current node, and the outputs are printed directly in the REPL.
+The outputs are printed directly in the REPL.

 ## Format results and save in dataframes